spotinst/help/src/docs/ocean/README.md

 ## Get Started With An Ocean Cluster

 Once you have connected your account, get started with an Ocean cluster.

-There are several ways to create an Ocean-managed cluster.
+Select a method to create an Ocean-managed cluster:
-Select one of these methods:

 - EKS
   - [Connect an Existing Cluster](/ocean/getting-started/eks/join-an-existing-cluster)